 Now, I continue my passion for creating stories that embody meaningful and universal messages.
 My work is underpinned by social advocacy, humanitarian themes and an approach to film language that is designed to emotionally engage audiences through pathos and humour.

-As the co-founder and Executive Director of Bus Stop Films, I’m dedicated to building a sustainable social enterprise that provides education, training and mentorship opportunities for people from diverse and marginalised communities, so that they can learn about and be involved in the film industry.
+As the co-founder and CEO of Bus Stop Films, I’m dedicated to building a sustainable social enterprise that provides education, training and mentorship opportunities for people from diverse and marginalised communities, so that they can learn about and be involved in the film industry.

 As a co-owner of Taste Creative, I’m dedicated to the creative excellence of our company and our ability to be moving ahead of trends.
 I’m also committed to involving students from Bus Stop Films in gaining work experience and paid employment opportunities on our film sets.